Political positions of Lisa Murkowski: Public statements

-Obama administration
+Barack Obama administration

 Following a report warning that the Clean Power Plan could hurt the electricity grid of the US in November 2014, Murkowski and Representatives Fred Upton and Ed Whitfield sent a letter to Federal Energy Regulatory Commission chairman Cheryl LaFleur requesting information about any consultation between the FERC and EPA and requested that FERC put together a conference to discuss the environmental regulations: "We can’t afford to play a guessing game when it comes to reliability, and we need to be assured that EPA won’t simply leave Americans in the dark."

 In December 2014, after lawmakers submitted a bipartisan series of long-awaited energy and public lands measures to the National Defense Authorization Act that included provisions to enable mineral development projects and expand a program intended to streamline oil and gas drilling permits, Murkowski said in a statement that they had developed "a balanced package that will increase resource production and provide new economic opportunities for western communities."
 Later that month, the Federal Energy Regulatory Commission announced an investigation into potential risks that proposed federal regulations might impose, Murkowski stating that she appreciated the commission's decision and that a national conference and three regional technical conferences were "no substitute for EPA’s failure to engage FERC and DOE in a formal, documented process to address the impact on electric reliability of EPA’s series of major rule-makings in recent years."

 In January 2015, it was announced that President Obama would request Congress impose more protections on the remote wilderness area in the northern reaches of Alaska as to prevent any potential oil or natural gas drilling there.
 Murkowski lambasted the decision in a statement: "What’s coming is a stunning attack on our sovereignty and our ability to develop a strong economy that allows us, our children and our grandchildren to thrive.
 It’s clear this administration does not care about us, and sees us as nothing but a territory."